drj11/pypng/README.txt

 The png module will be installed; "import png" will allow you to use it from your Python programs.

+Alternatively, you can copy png.py wherever you like.
+It's intended that you can copy png.py into your application and distribute it.

+GETTING STARTED

+"import png" then "help(png)" should be a good place to start.
+Also, see the example in the man/ex/ directory.

 PROJECT HOME